cmgoffena13/ai-need-to-know/README.md

 ## LLM Context Determines Agent Effectiveness

 An AI Agent is only as good as the context that is injected into the LLM with the prompt.
-MCP servers help, but only if accurate contextual information is provided in how to correctly utilize the MCP server, what actions have already been tried, etc. This also means if relevant information is not provided, destructive actions could easily occur.
+MCP servers help, but only if accurate contextual information is provided in how to correctly utilize the MCP server, what actions have already been tried, etc. This also means if relevant information is not provided, destructive actions or inadequate solutions could easily occur.

 ## LLMs are Trained on Past Data